 - Resign if unable to perform the required duties of the office.

 Members of the executive board are specified in the association bylaws.
-The officers, chairmen of standing committees, the principal of the school, or a representative appointed by the principal, and a teacher representative, and/or student representative(s) all of whom shall be members of that PTA/PTSA.
+The officers, chairs of standing committees, the principal of the school, or a representative appointed by the principal, and a teacher representative, and/or student representative(s) all of whom shall be members of that PTA/PTSA.
 The board should reflect the school community.

 The California State PTA does not recognize co-officers.
 “Co-officer” implies two people of equal rank sharing one position.
 In PTA, only one name may be listed for each office, and only one individual may vote.
 Bylaws may be amended to include additional officers to share the workload.
 Standing rules may be amended to allow officer or representative to attend and vote at Executive Board meetings.